-If you have been approved to live on campus for the rest of the spring 2020 semester, we will begin delivery of all student packages to the Kennedy RHO exclusively, beginning on Tuesday, March 24.
-The Kennedy RHO is open 12-9 p.m.
+The Kennedy RHO is open Monday-Friday 1-5 p.m. and Saturday-Sunday 12-6 p.m.
 When packages have been received by the RHO and are ready for pick-up, you will receive an email from the RHO directly.
 We will make best efforts to redirect your letter mail to your on-campus address.Back to Top

 What dining options are available on campus?

-Leo’s Dining Hall will remain open for those students who will be on campus.
-All on-campus venues will serve food through a “to-go” only option in order to comply with new District of Columbia guidance prohibiting dine-in restaurant establishments.
+Leo’s Dining Hall remains open for those students who will be on campus.
+All on-campus venues will serve food through a “to-go” only option in order to comply with District of Columbia guidance prohibiting dine-in restaurant establishments.

-The last day of service for Epicurean and Company will be Saturday, April 4, 7 a.m.-1 p.m., but grab and go retail service will resume at Royal Jacket in the Leavey Center starting Monday, April 6.
+Grab and go retail service is available at Royal Jacket in the Leavey Center.
 All hours are shown below and are subject to change at any time as the situation evolves.
 Visit Hoya Hospitality for updated information.

 - Royal Jacket: 7 a.m.-8 p.m., 7 days per week, grab and go only